careerfairsystems/nexpo-web/README.md

 This project aims to to supply [ARKAD](https://arkad.tlth.se) with an inhouse project management system.

+## Development
+Development is fairly straightforward but require some dependencies:
+- `yarn` is needed for package management and to run scripts
+- A version of the backend is needed and the easiest way is to create one with `docker` so you need to have that installed as well

+### Set up backend
+1. Clone the backend repository where you want to store it: `git clone https://github.com/careerfairsystems/nexpo-backend`
+2. Enter the created folder: `cd nexpo-backend`
+3. Switch branch to the docker-enabled version: `git checkout docker`
+4. Build and start the backend: `docker-compose up -d`
+5. Wait a few minutes for the backend to compile and start (a faster way is being tested but not finished yet).
+You can check the progress by running `docker-compose logs app` and if you see a mention of the server running on port 4000 you are ready to move to the next step
+6. Seed the database.
+This is needed because we need to populate the database with some data so we can log in and access the backend.
+You can seed the database by running: `docker-compose exec mix run priv/repo/seeds.exs`
+7. Done!
+You can now use this command to **start** the backend: `docker-compose up -d` and to **stop** the backend: `docker-compose down` and you don't have to repeat all the steps next time you want to use the backend

+### Set up the frontend
+1. Clone this repo: `git clone https://github.com/careerfairsystems/nexpo-web`
+2. Change directory to the created folder: `cd nexpp-web`
+3. Install all the dependencies: `yarn install`
+4. Run the development server: `yarn start` *Note:* You might get a message about needing to update the browserlist database, if that happens, just stop the server with Ctrl+C and then run the command suggested.
+5. To stop the server, simply press Ctrl+C. You can access the app on localhost:3000, the first time you access it can be very slow (30+ seconds) but the next will be fast.

+******* ATTENTION *******
+The content below is outdated and from a time where the backend and frontend were entwined together.
+It can no longer be called relevant and we need to update it.
+Not everything is outdated though so if you wonder something you can take a look at it but don't think of it as the ultimate truth.

 # Table of Contents
 <!-- To update table of contents: npm run update-toc-readme -->